 Broken Sewer Line Due To Pipe Settlement

-Waste and water that should flow downward away from your home will stop in the sunken area or flow back towards your home.
+Waste and water that should flow downward, away from your home, will stop in the sunken area or flow back toward your home.
 Over time, waste will accumulate in the settled pipe causing a blockage.
 The only solution to a back-pitched pipe is to dig and repair the slope of the broken sewer line.

 Improper Sewer Line Installation

 A sewer line works based on the principle of gravity.
 The water and waste need to run downhill.
 Improper installation can lead to settling and back-pitched pipes.
 With a proper installation, a broken sewer line caused by a low area should be unlikely.

 Once the roots make contact with the sewer pipe, they will begin to wrap around and break into the pipes.
-Over time, the pipes will become weakened leading to cracks.
+Over time, the pipes will become weakened and lead to cracks.
 Roots will grow through the cracks and continue growing inside the pipes, eventually leading to clogs.

 Sewer Pipe Deterioration